minhtuannguyen/clj-graph-visualizer/README.md

 # clj-graph-visualizer

-clj-graph-visualizer is just a experiment ti evaluate how [netjsongraph](https://github.com/interop-dev/netjsongraph.js) deals with a very big graph
+clj-graph-visualizer is just an experiment to evaluate how [netjsongraph](https://github.com/interop-dev/netjsongraph.js) deals with a very big graph.

 ## Installation
     $ ./lein.sh uberjar